Your browser does not support iframes.

 Regular bookstore hours which begin on Monday, August 31st

 You can also reserve your texts through the bookstore’s website (listed above).
-Your textbooks will be packed and ready to be picked up when you arrive at the University.
+Your textbooks will be packed and ready to be picked up when you arrive at the University or you can have them shipped to your home.

 Sodexo Dining Services: www.plymouth.edu/dining

 Dining Services on campus is contracted out to Sodexo Campus Services.
 We operate Prospect Dining Hall, the Union Grille, Sidewalk Café, Commons Café, Woods Café, Catering and Vending on campus.
 Our staff nutritionist will be on hand to answer specific questions for you in regards to your personal eating habits or more general questions such as types of meal plans available, costs, hours of operation and so on.